Open daily until 31 October 11.00 – 4.30

 What to look out for in the Gardens now

-A massive variety of Hydrangeas with their elegant shapes and attractively muted colours are in flower all around the garden – and there is an excellent selection on sale here as well.
+Elsewhere, the formal borders in front of the Croft are still splendid.
 The bed on the terrace directly outside the Tearoom is full of bright bold colour with a host of Dahlias and Salvias clustered around architectural planting of Hedychium coronarium or Ginger Lily.
-Just below this, on the lower bed, you will find the contrastingly cool blues of different varieties of Agapanthus.

 News and Events